Diseases Of The Arteries Veins And Lymphatic Question and Answers

 • Nodes are firm and rubbery which later becomes matted.

-• Systemic symptoms includes.
+• Systemic symptoms include.

 • Fever with chills.